-Significant works by prestigious ballet and contemporary dance artists from around the works.LEARN MORE>
+Significant works by prestigious ballet and contemporary dance artists from around the world.LEARN MORE>

 It's your turn to sing, dance, make music-participate.LEARN MORE>

 Workshops & performances.
 Artistic traditions from around the globe.LEARN MORE>

 All the information you need to plan the perfect visit and have a sensational time

 Find yourself at the center of fun with our engaging mix of free dance and musical experiences

 The arts are powerful tools for teaching and learning that inspire and engage students.
 Our programs provide that opportunity to classrooms across LA County.